uchicago-dsi/poultry-cafos/README.md

 ### Step 1: Get image

-Use the command to get an image of desired area from NAIP:
+Use the command to get an image of the desired area from NAIP:
 ```bash
 python3 get_image.py --bbox xmin ymin xmax ymax
 ```